 Turmeric might be the most powerful nutritional supplement ever, with its incredible benefits for our body and brain.
 Thanks to its active compound – curcumin, it provides strong antioxidant and anti-inflammatory properties which help prevent and relieve many conditions.

-Besides improving your health in many ways and reducing your risk of many diseases, turmeric is also beneficial for your blood sugar.
+Besides improving our health in many ways and reducing our risk of many diseases, turmeric is also beneficial for our blood sugar.

-Here are some of the major reasons why people with diabetes or prediabetes should add turmeric into their diet.
+Here are some of the major reasons why people should add turmeric to their diet.

 Curcumin helps reduce the production of glucose in the liver.
-This is even proved in human studies conducted on people with diabetes and prediabetes.
+This is even shown in human studies.

-That’s why turmeric is regarded as one of the best natural antihyperglycemic agents you can find easily.
+That’s why turmeric is regarded as one of the best natural antihyperglycemic agents we can find easily.

 What’s more, the active compound of turmeric helps reduce glycosylated hemoglobin levels.
-This shows how good your diabetes control is, along with normalizing your blood glucose levels.
+This shows how good our diabetes control is, along with normalizing our blood glucose levels.

-Turmeric’s active ingredient helps stimulate the body glucose uptake as well as the production of insulin by the beta cells located in the pancreas.
+Turmeric’s active ingredient helps stimulate the body’s glucose uptake as well as the production of insulin by the beta cells located in the pancreas.